Yaxian/vue3-dropzone/README.md

 # How to use

-Basic use with flexibility. `acceptFiles` is an array returned as the same format as [FileList](https://developer.mozilla.org/en-US/docs/Web/API/FileList) where all the dropped files are turned into a [File class](https://developer.mozilla.org/en-US/docs/Web/API/File) before saving to the array.
+Basic use with flexibility. `acceptFiles` is an array returned in the same format as [FileList](https://developer.mozilla.org/en-US/docs/Web/API/FileList) where all the dropped files are turned into a [File class](https://developer.mozilla.org/en-US/docs/Web/API/File) before saving to the array.
 <br>
 <br>